kenasanion/casino-test-app/README.md

 - Created animation when hovering (doesn't do anything)
 - Navbar are based on the games categories.
 Thus, Table, & Live are empty.
 - Jackpots menu shows all games with jackpots.

+- Run `npm test` for the unit tests